schmintendo/BigSwitchRGB/README.md

 While most of the code is explained in the file itself, I'll go over the general reasoning for why I did what I did.

-My code basically swaps between modes when I press a button, since I wanted a few different colors for my LEDs - RGB cycling, Solid Pink, and Solid "old lightbulb" (2700K color temperature light).
+My code basically swaps between modes when I press a button, since I wanted a few different colors for my LEDs - RGB cycling, Solid Pink, and "off" (Black).
 I used the FastLED library to control the LEDs, and the Bounce2 library to add debounce, and everyone online seemed to suggest it when using buttons.

 For the color cycling, I stole the code from somewhere, but it's pretty self explanatory, the H part of the HSV infinitely increments over time, resulting in smooth color changing of the LEDs.